undreamai/LLMUnity/README.md

 - Create an empty GameObject.<br>In the GameObject Inspector click `Add Component` and select the LLM script.
 - Download one of the default models with the `Download Model` button (~GBs).<br>Or load your own .gguf model with the `Load model` button (see [Use your own model](#use-your-own-model)).
 - Define the role of your AI in the `Prompt`.
 You can also define the name of the AI (`AI Name`) and the player (`Player Name`).
-- (Optional) By default you receive the reply from the model as is it is produced in real-time (recommended).<br>If you want the full reply in one go, deselect the `Stream` option.
+- (Optional) By default you receive the reply from the model while it is still being produced in real-time (recommended).<br>If you want the full reply in one go, disable the `Stream` option.
 - (Optional) Adjust the server or model settings to your preference (see [Options](#options)).

 In your script you can then use it as follows 🦄: